 As I said earlier, PSYOP wasn't seen as a traditional Army role so Headquarters seemed to be just humoring us.
 Most Australian Army effort apart from combat went into Civil Affairs and the engineers.

 Australian Vietnam War veterans Bob Hall and my old buddy Derrill de Heer were asked by Hanoi to help find the bodies of those soldiers killed by the Australians during the war.
-As former veterans, both academics, from the University of New South Wales / Australian Defence Force Academy, share a deep connection to Vietnam and its people.
-Mr. de Heer remembers one occasion in 1970 when he was approached by a Vietnamese man for help in seeking details of his son who had been killed in contact with Australian soldiers a week earlier and buried near Phuc Hai beach.
+As former veterans, both academics, from the University of New South Wales Canbera at the Australian Defence Force Academy, share a deep connection to Vietnam and its people.
+Mr. de Heer remembers one occasion in 1970 when he was approached by a Vietnamese man for help in seeking details of his son who had been killed the night before in contact with Australian soldiers a week earlier and buried near Phuc Hai village, not far from the beach.

 We found the old man's son buried in the sand -- one of four -- and wrapped him in a poncho.
 It was a clean wound, thank goodness, but I've never seen so much grief in my life.